What size boiler do I need?

 How many radiators do you have?

-A helpful way of deciding what boiler size you need is by counting the number of radiators in your home.
-As a boiler size rule of thumb, the more radiators you have, the larger gas boiler you’ll need to heat them up.
+The number of radiators in your home is a key factor.
+Generally, the more radiators you have, the larger the boiler you'll need to heat them effectively.

 • Up to 10 radiators: 24-27kW.